 By anticipating what your customers or potential customers are going to search for you can optimise your content to make it easier for them to find your website.
 Relevant keywords, whether they are in a heading, title or the main content, will be picked up by search engine crawlers and make your website rank higher than other websites that do not have these keywords.

-A top tip is to make sure that keywords fall naturally into your content.
+A top tip is to make sure that you keyword falls naturally into your content.
 For example, if you think customers or potential customers will be searching your business name to find your website it is important to include this in logical places on your website.

-Contact 2xN here to find out how we can help you optimise your online content with keywords and ultimately drive more visitors to your website.
+Contact 2xN here to find out how we can help you optimise your online content and ultimately drive more visitors to your website.